ibrahimakdilek/TTU-GeneSearch/README.md

 Install the requirements.txt<br>
 Run main.py<br>
-You can make the searchs by approved names.
+You can make the searches by approved names.